 The Group is primarily engaged in the design, manufacture and marketing of contemporary and traditional leather- and fabric-upholstered furniture, principally sofas, loveseats, armchairs, sectional furniture, motion furniture and sofa beds, and living room accessories.
-The Group aims to position the Natuzzi brand at the high end of the upholstered furniture market.
-The Group has structured its product portfolio around three distinct collections: Natuzzi products in the mediumhigh segment of the market, the Pasquale Natuzzi collection covering the high-end segment and the Italsofa line the lower-end.

-The Group is the world's leader in the production of leather-upholstered furniture and has a leading share of the market for leather-upholstered furniture in the United States and Europe (as reported by CSIL ("CSIL"), an Italian market research firm, with reference to market information related to the year 2005).
-In 2000, the Company launched "Italsofa", a new promotional brand aimed at the lower-priced segment of the upholstery market, while in January 2002, the Company introduced the new logo for the "Natuzzi" brand, which is aimed at identifying the Company's medium to high end of the market products.
-The Group currently designs 100% of its products and manufactures, directly or through third parties, approximately 53% of its products in Italy.
+The Group is the world's leader in the production of leather-upholstered furniture and has a leading share of the market for leather-upholstered furniture in the United States and Europe (as reported by CSIL, an Italian market research firm, with reference to market information related to the year 2005).
+In 2000, the Company launched "Italsofa", a new promotional brand aimed at the lower-priced segment of the upholstery market, while in January 2002, the Company introduced the new logo for the "Natuzzi" brand, which is aimed at identifying the Company's medium to high -end of the market products.
+The Group currently designs 100% of its products and manufactures, directly or through third parties, approximately 45% of its products in Italy.
 Production outside of Italy is mainly for the Italsofa brand.
 Within Italy, the Group sells its furniture principally through franchised Divani & Divani by Natuzzi furniture stores.
-As at April 30, 2006, 130 Divani & Divani by Natuzzi stores and 1 Natuzzi Store were located in Italy.
-Outside of Italy, the Group sells its furniture principally on a wholesale basis to major retailers and, as at April 30, 2006, through 149 "Natuzzi" and "Divani & Divani by Natuzzi" stores.
+As at April 30, 2007, 124 Divani & Divani by Natuzzi stores and 1 Natuzzi Store were located in Italy.
+Outside of Italy, the Group sells its furniture principally on a wholesale basis to major retailers and, as at April 30, 2007, through 159 Natuzzi and Divani & Divani by Natuzzi stores.